LOADING ...

 He rose upright in the he scarce could reach her hand,

-But she loosened her hair i' the casement! his face burnt like a
+But she loosened her i' the casement! his face burnt like a brand

-As the cascade of perfume came tumbling over his breast;
+As the black of perfume came tumbling over his breast;

 Then he tugged at his rein in the moonlight, and galloped to the west.